 Baku Metro connects the city centre to the suburbs and is reasonably well maintained, clean and efficient.
-It offers the least expensive option for getting around Baku and tickets are managed via a card system.
+It offers the least expensive option for getting around Baku and tickets are managed via a smart card system, known as BakıKART or BakuCard.
 Expats can buy metro cards at counters at metro stations.
+Otherwise, tokens are required to ride the metro and these can be purchased from ticket windows at metro stations.

 Security is usually quite tight in and around railway stations, and it’s not unusual for security guards to check bags.
-Tokens are required to ride the metro and these can be purchased from ticket windows at metro stations.

-Buses and minibuses connect most cities within Azerbaijan as well as with cities in neighbouring Georgia, Turkey, Iran and Russia.
+Buses, coaches and minibuses connect most cities within Azerbaijan as well as with cities in neighbouring Georgia, Turkey, Iran and Russia.

 Driving in Azerbaijan

 Traffic accidents are common in Azerbaijan as local drivers have a reputation for disobeying the rules of the road.
-Expats driving in Azerbaijan should exercise defensive driving techniques; it may be worth attending an advanced driving course before arriving in the country to be better prepared for the poor driving conditions.
+Expats driving in Azerbaijan should exercise defensive driving techniques.
+It may be worth attending an advanced driving course before arriving in the country to be better prepared for the poor driving conditions.